muratk3n/thirdwave/en/tweets/2020/week6.md

 I am now pretty sure now 9/11 was the work of US "allies".

 They did not want US leave ME.
 US was abt to do its pivot to Asia then.
-Also the Pentagon missing money became a thing, an audit was coming, in fact this was the last thing Rummy said publicly before 9/11, the day before, on 9/10.
+Also Pentagon missing money issue became a thing, an audit was coming, in fact this was the last thing Rummy said publicly before 9/11 (actually on 9/10, the day before).

 If allies can trigger a whole new insurgency in the form ISIS, couldnt they knock down a few buildings?
 Not necessarily the known leaders of